noahgcontardo/Noah-Contardo/README.md

 # Noah-Contardo
 This contains my career stuff

-Please see my other repo for my obsidian notes journal on my cybersecurity methodologies
+Please see my other repos for my obsidian notes journal on my cybersecurity methodologies as well as a fun web app I made with my friend

 Please see my RSA crypto project and vending machine project to see the latest and most ambitious projects tackled without AI "career" projects typically used AI as I needed to produce